elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/connected_virt-manager.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/connected_virt-manager.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/connected_virt-manager.png" alt="connected virt manager Deploying a Test Windows Environment in a KVM Infrastucture" width="839" height="278" class="alignnone size-full wp-image-7924" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

 As you can see it will auto connect to the local instance (if properly configured).
 You will see a list of the VMs that are currently running and small performance graphs on the right as well.
-You can go to &#8220;Edit&#8221; -> &#8220;Connection Details&#8221;:
+You can go to "Edit" -> "Connection Details":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/virt_manager_connection_details.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/virt_manager_connection_details.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/virt_manager_connection_details.png" alt="virt manager connection details Deploying a Test Windows Environment in a KVM Infrastucture" width="854" height="318" class="alignnone size-full wp-image-7925" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>